Arena Blog

 Advancements in technology give product companies more options than ever when selecting enterprise software.
 It’s important to make informed decisions when evaluating SaaS versus on-premises solutions.
 Savvy product companies know to compare the TCO between SaaS and on-premises and look at the opportunity cost difference as well.
 The numbers will typically point in favor of a SaaS solution, but it’s important to do your due diligence.

-To learn how cloud-based solutions can further drive ROI beyond initial investment, try out our cost calculator to find out what your product development mistakes cost and how you can reduce or eliminate those costs with a single source of truth in the Cloud.
+To learn how cloud-native solutions can further drive ROI beyond initial investment, test-drive our cost calculator to find out what your product development mistakes cost and how you can reduce or eliminate those costs with a single source of product truth in the Cloud.